 Tortola is the largest and most populated of the British Virgin Islands.
 If visiting the BVIs, your cruise ship will likely dock in Roadtown, the capital of Tortola.
-This mountainous island, formed by volcanic activity, offers many amazing sights of its own, but is also a starting point for trips out to neighboring BVIs including Virgin Gorda, Jost Van Dyke, and Norman Island.
-If your next cruise is visiting Tortola, be sure to check out our Best Things to Do in Tortola on a Cruise to help you decide what you want to do while visiting this lovely island.
+This mountainous island, formed by volcanic activity, offers many amazing sights of its own.
+However, it is also a starting point for trips out to neighboring BVIs including Virgin Gorda, Jost Van Dyke, and Norman Island.
+If your next cruise is visiting Tortola, be sure to check out our Best Things to Do in Tortola on a Cruise.

 Best Things to Do in Tortola on a Cruise